Mendix vs Pega BPM comparison

 Mendix vs. Pega BPM

 Mendix is ranked 5th in Rapid Application Development Software with 48 reviews while Pega BPM is ranked 7th in Rapid Application Development Software with 57 reviews.
 Mendix is rated 8.4, while Pega BPM is rated 8.2.
 The top reviewer of Mendix writes "Low-code, helpful support, and great native mobile capability".
-On the other hand, the top reviewer of Pega BPM writes "Low code with great APIs and good flexibility".
-Mendix is most compared with Microsoft Power Apps, OutSystems, Appian, Oracle Application Express (APEX) and SAP Cloud Platform, whereas Pega BPM is most compared with ServiceNow, Camunda, Appian, Microsoft Power Apps and Unqork.
+On the other hand, the top reviewer of Pega BPM writes "Provides built-in frameworks that can be reused and reduces time and cost".
+Mendix is most compared with Microsoft Power Apps, OutSystems, Appian, Oracle Application Express (APEX) and Microsoft Azure, whereas Pega BPM is most compared with ServiceNow, Camunda, Appian, Microsoft Power Apps and Unqork.
 See our Mendix vs. Pega BPM report.

 See our list of best Rapid Application Development Software vendors and best Low-Code Development Platforms vendors.